IHG Credit Card Reviews

 IHG Credit Card Reviews: ToP Thoughts

-The recent improvements to the IHG cards and the recent addition of a brand new business card are overall positive.
-IHG loyalists should easily find value in the IHG Premier Card, especially with the current offer, and its many perks.
-The IHG Premier Business card offers folks the opportunity to get an IHG card without affecting their 5/24 status.
-And while the IHG Traveler card is less impressive, but it’s nice to see Chase and IHG offer a no-annual fee option.
+IHG loyalists should easily find value in the Premier Card, especially with the current offer and its many perks.
+The Premier Business Card offers folks the opportunity to get an IHG card without affecting their 5/24 status.
+And while the Traveler Card is less impressive, it's nice to see Chase and IHG offer a no-annual fee option.
+What do you think of the changes to Chase’s co-branded IHG credit cards?
+Share your thoughts in our Facebook group.